 Clears the tickle in Barcode.

-Note: When the ACES letter is in a non-supported language, the ACES letter requires translation following the translation process.
+Note: When the ACES letter is in a non-supported language, the ACES letter requires translation – staff are to follow the translation process.

-3.6.1.12 Can an adult recipient/ineligible parent who was denied a time limit extension request an Administrative Hearing and receive continued benefits?
+3.6.1.12 Can an adult recipient who was denied a time limit extension request an Administrative Hearing and receive continued benefits?

-An adult recipient/ineligible parent may request an administrative hearing if they receive 60 months of TANF/SFA and their case terminates, or they don’t agree with the months used towards their 60-month lifetime limit.
+An adult recipient may request an administrative hearing if they receive 60 months of TANF/SFA and their case terminates, or they don’t agree with the months used towards their 60-month time limit.

-When an adult recipient/ineligible parent is eligible for continued benefits per the EAZ manual, Fair Hearing- Pending Continued Benefits, the Administrative Hearing Coordinator notifies the WFPS/WFSSS to approve an administrative hearing (#12) time limit extension in the eJAS time limit tool.
-Use the first month the case will remain open pending an administrative hearing decision as the start date in the eJAS tool, approve the extension in three-month increments and reinstate the case.
+When an adult recipient is eligible for continued benefits per the EAZ manual, Fair Hearing- Pending Continued Benefits, the Administrative Hearing Coordinator notifies the WFPS/WFSSS to approve an administrative hearing (#12) TLE in the eJAS TLE tool.
+Use the first month the case will remain open pending an administrative hearing decision as the start date in the eJAS TLE tool, approve the extension in three-month increments and reinstate the case.
 ACES keeps the case open and sends a notice.

 The Administrative Hearing Coordinator conducts the hearing and finalizes the decision, processing the case per the EAZ Manual, Fair Hearing-The Decision.